Boston Red Sox vs New York Yankees Odds, Spread, and Totals

 Red Sox vs Yankees Betting Trends

-- The Red Sox are 22-30 ATS when playing a divisional opponent.
+- The Red Sox are 50-35 ATS when playing on the road.

-- The under is 28-21-3 when New York plays an AL East opponent.
+- The UNDER is 32-21-3 when New York plays a divisional opponent.

 Red Sox vs Yankees Injury Reports